 Formerly known as Burma, Myanmar is often not on either the tourist or the traveller trail while visiting South East Asia.
-But it should be… the country offers so many spectacular sights to see, food to eat and the people are unbelievably hospitable.
+But it should be… the country offers so many spectacular landmarks and sights to see, food to eat and the people are unbelievably hospitable.

 Any Instagrammer will tell you about the photos of the temples of Bagan with hot air balloons.
 An area with close to 2000 temples to explore, usually on an electric scooter.
 A site to rival Angkor Wat.

 Then there is the vibrant downtown Yangon (formerly Rangoon); a must for anyone interested in exploring dynamic city life.
 Through to the breathtaking trekking at Inle lake.